oicr-gsi/cbioportal_tools/src/lib/support/README.md

 This script will need to be modified as new data-types are added.

-## cancer_colours.csv
-Because cBioPortal wants colours for cancer types, I use this to generate non-conflicting cancer colours, that are also reproducible.

 ## [import_study.py](import_study.py) & [remove_study.py](remove_study.py)
 Standalone CLI scripts for importing and deporting studies in cBioPortal.